Asian and AAPI Students

 Student Health on Haven Resources

 - Support Sessions: These single-session meetings provide space for reflection, grounding, and support.
-They may be used to address experiences of racial trauma, process reactions to current events, and/or just see what it feels like to connect with a clinician if you're not sure about starting therapy.
+They may be used to process reactions to current events, to discuss a specific issue, and/or just to see what it feels like to connect with a clinician if you're not sure about starting therapy.